 Session convenor: Stan Erraught (Buckinghamshire New University)

-The below brief bibliography comprises a selection of works that may be of particular relevance to those with an interest in this topic, or to those seeking to orient themselves therein, but is intended to be neither exhaustive nor prescriptive; there is no obligation to cite any particular work or works, either in abstract submissions or in final papers.
+The below brief bibliography comprises a selection of works that may be of particular relevance to those with an interest in attending this panel, or to those seeking to orient themselves therein, but is not intended as exhaustive, prescriptive, or required for audience members.

 Adorno, Theodor W. – “On Popular Music” in Leppert, (ed.)
 Essays on Music, Berkeley: University of California Press 2002, pp. 437-469.

 —— The Philosophy of Modern Music, Mitchell and Blomster, trans.
 London: Sheed and Ward, 1973/1987 (Particularly pp. 174-189 on Stravinsky)

 Deleuze, Gilles – Difference and Repetition, Patton trans.
 New York: Columbia University Press, 1995.

 Kivy, Peter – “The Fine Art of Repetition” in The Fine Art of Repetition: Essays in the Philosophy of Music.
 Cambridge: Cambridge University Press 1993